espressomd/espresso/doc/sphinx/analysis.rst

 A cuboid is defined in the system and divided into bins.
 For each of these bins an instantaneous stress tensor is calculated using the Irving Kirkwood method.
-That is, a given interaction contributes towards the stress tensor in a bin proportional to the fraction of the line connecting the two particles that is within the bin.
+That is, a given interaction contributes towards the stress tensor in a bin proportional to the fraction of the line connecting the two particles within that bin.

 If the P3M and MMM1D electrostatic methods are used, these interactions are not included in the local stress tensor.
 The DH and RF methods, in